SaipranavK/BST_Insertion_API-using-Elixir/README.md

 4. Optional challenge: dockerize your application, deploy on Kubernetes and set-up ingress.
 You can use a free service such as e.g. kubesail.com.

-This build is a REST API implementation of Binary Search Tree (BST) insertion opertation using Elixir and Plug dockerized and deployed with kubernetes on KubeSail available at <br> https://binary-search-tree.saipranavk.usw1.kubesail.org/
+This build is a REST API implementation of Binary Search Tree (BST) insertion opertation using Elixir and Plug dockerized and deployed with kubernetes
 GitHub checks are powered by Travis-CI and the results of the every commit on the repository can be seen at https://travis-ci.com/github/SaipranavK/motorola-student-worker-challenge